syosan/letslink/LetslinkAndroidInstallationGuidance.md

 Please click [here](https://apps.apple.com/cn/app/letslink/id1542556918) to download Letslink.

 Or copy the link below to your browser to download.
-(The link only support android version)
+(The link only support iOS version)

 ```html
 https://apps.apple.com/cn/app/letslink/id1542556918